 Please pray for the FFC, the needed gift of property and the timely sale of the two current facilities.
 Our summary:

 - The FFC has a unanimously approved assignment from the October 2014 Annual Session to sell and combine the IMC and MBA office building.
 Expenses must stay within the amount received from the sales.

-- The current anticipated income from the sale of both buildings is not adequate to build on undeveloped property.
+- We are awaiting the Lord to provide a donation of the 3.5 to 5 developed acres, or an existing 8,000-10,000 sf facility.
+The current anticipated income from the sale of both buildings is not adequate to build on undeveloped property.

-- When we know the new location, we can finalize building size, time frame for temporary location(s) and better negotiate the price of both MBA buildings.
+- The best-case scenario still is to know the new location so we can finalize building size, time frame for temporary location(s) and better negotiate the price of both MBA buildings.

 - It is unnecessary to hinder ministry effectiveness with long term or multiple temporary locations.

-- We cannot divert the limited proceeds from the buildings sales to rent temporary facilities for an indefinite amount of time.
+- We cannot divert the limited proceeds from the buildings sale to rent temporary facilities for an indefinite amount of time.